wilsonz8427/cyoa-project/scenes/s3-e-ylbo.md

 You lose and black out.
-When your back to your senses you notice that you are in hospital.
+When your back to your senses, you notice that you are in the hospital.

 [Go Back To The Beginning](../README.md)